 My early life lacked any training in empathy.
 The family I grew up in didn’t talk about feelings — their own or anyone else’s.
 I don’t remember having any sense of my brothers and sisters as people.
 (Sometimes I wonder if we all had a touch of Asperger’s.)
 My life was focused on school and hobbies.
 I didn’t have many friends, and found friendship difficult.
 In college, roommates who were assigned to me complained I was impossible to live with, I was so distant.
-But it was in college that I discovered the world of psychology, from a required introductory course surveying several subjects.
-The idea that you could study how people felt was a revelation to me.
-I realized I was deficient in social skills, and began trying to learn them.
-But the two experiences that were most helpful to me in developing empathy came much later.
+But in college I discovered the world of psychology, from a required introductory course that surveyed several subjects.
+It was a revelation to me, the idea you could study how people felt!
+I realized my social skills were deficient, and began trying to learn them.
+But the two experiences most helpful to me in developing empathy came much later.

-After several years of open marriage, and many relationships which started with high hopes but quickly fizzled or crashed, I had a love affair that was wonderful.
-The difference was, that this man listened.
+After many relationships which started with high hopes but quickly fizzled or crashed, I had a love affair that was wonderful.
+The difference was, this man listened.
 He was interested in me, he was interested in understanding me, he really wanted to know me.
 The attention he gave me was undiluted by the preoccupations always distracting most people.
 And what he said in response always showed his appreciation of my experience.
 He challenged my crazy places — but in the most loving, playful — even fun — ways.
 I could talk to him about anything; I poured my heart out.

 Listening to her wrenched my heart.
 But I knew crying was the natural means for her wounded heart to discharge her grief.
 I didn’t suggest any course of action to her.
-I didn’t analyze her behavior.
-I didn’t talk about my own experience.
-I didn’t criticize the boy, or encourage her to hate him; I just said it was too bad he couldn’t manage to do better.
+Analyze her behavior.
+Talk about my own experience.
+Criticize the boy, or encourage her to hate him — just said it was too bad he couldn’t manage to do better.
 I said I was sad to see how hard this was for her; I appreciated how wonderful it was to discover love, how beautiful love should be, how heartbreaking to have first love fail.

 As a result of expressing only empathy, I received the priceless gift of my daughter’s confidence.
 By continuing to talk to me, and coming to me for support, she told me clearly without so many words, that I was helpful.
 A total contrast to how things had been going between us before I decided to put my co-counseling into practice.